The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 How do you get to the 17-Mile Drive from San Francisco?

 From San Francisco, the East Bay or San Jose, navigate your way to Highway 17 in Los Gatos heading toward Santa Cruz.
 Just north of Santa Cruz, take exit 1B.
-Continue on Highway 1 toward Monterey for 40 miles until you reach the exit for Highway 68 West which leads to the Pacific Grove entrance.
-Total travel time is about 2 ½ hours.
+Continue on Highway 1 toward Monterey for 40 miles until you reach the exit for Highway 68 West, which leads to the Pacific Grove entrance.
+Total travel time is about 2.5 hours.

 How do you get to the 17-Mile Drive from Los Angeles?

-From all points in Southern California navigate your way to Highway 101 in Paso Robles heading north.
+To get to the 17-Mile Drive from Los Angeles and all other points in Southern California, make your way to Highway 101 in Paso Robles heading north.
 Stay on Highway 101 for 85 miles, exiting at Highway 68 West.
 Continue on 68W to the Pacific Grove gate, about 32 miles.
 Travel time is about 5-6 hours.

 Where is the best starting point for the 17-Mile Drive?

-The CA Highway 1 entrance (called the Sam F.B.
-Morse gate) is the most frequently used, but the best way to go is to begin at Pacific Grove entrance and go out through the Carmel gate.
-You can also do this in the reverse order.
+The best starting point for the 17-Mile drive is the Pacific Grove entrance, but you can also enter from CA Highway 1 (the Sam F.B.
+Morse Gate), which is the most frequently used gate.
+From Pacific Grove, drive south and exit through the Carmel gate.
+You can also do this trip in the reverse order.

-How many stops are there on the 17-Mile Drive in Monterey?
+How many stops are there on the 17-Mile Drive?

-There are 15 stops along the well-marked 17-mile route, not counting the restaurants, lodges, or golf courses.
+There are at least 17 stops along the 17-mile route — more if you count every restaurant, lodge, or golf course.
 Each point of interest has easy access with paved parking for cars and RVs.

 How long does it take to do the 17-Mile Drive?

-What does it cost to take the 17-mile Drive in Monterey?
+How much does it cost to take the 17-Mile Drive in Monterey?

-Booking with a tour company means that your toll is included with the price of your trip.
-In addition, you’ll save on gas – more cost effective and better for the environment!
+When you book with a tour company like Extranomical, your toll is included in the price of your trip.
+In addition, you’ll save on gas – more cost-effective and better for the environment!

 Are there restaurants on the 17-Mile Drive?